Investment Market Overview

 A slowdown in investment activity was observed during 2020 and 2021 Covid-19 pandemic years, particularly in retail.

-Yields have been compressing since 2013 in all sectors, achieving historic record lows.
-The Covid-19 pandemic drove an upsurge in hotels and retail prime yields, while logistics recorded a downward trend.
-The hike in interest rates is expected to drive a general rise in yields until the year end.
-However, in a few office and logistics submarkets where fundamentals remain very strong, with low vacancy rates and rental growths, yield stabilisation is still foreseen.
+Yields have compressed since 2013 in all sectors, achieving historic record lows in 2019.
+The Covid-19 pandemic drove an upsurge in hotels and retail prime yields, while logistics continued recording a downward trend.